mercadopago/devsite-docs/guides/online-payments/checkout-pro/customizations.en.md

 ### Without payment button

-Use the `open` function to <b>open the checkout without displaying a payment button</b>.
+Use the `open` function to **open the checkout without displaying a payment button**.
 This allows you to connect it to any element of your website from which you prefer to trigger the Checkout Pro opening.

 [[[
 ```html